Email FacebookTwitterMenu burgerClose thin

 Wealth Management Tips

-• If you need help aligning your finances with your goals, a financial advisor can help you create a personalized plan.
+• If you need help aligning your finances with your goals, a financial advisor may help you create a personalized plan.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • A major step in estate planning is deciding how you want your wishes enforced.
 The first step is deciding exactly what those wishes should be.
 With SmartAsset’s estate planning guide, you can decide what should happen after you pass.